wiretoscreen/faroleiro/readme.md

 - `token`: your Discord account token (dangerous to share — see warnings).
 - `ignore`: list of guild IDs to skip when leaving guilds.
 - `friendsignore`: list of friend IDs to skip when removing friends.
-- `dmsignore` (if present): list of DM IDs to skip when closing DMs.
+- `dmsignore`: list of DM IDs to skip when closing DMs.
+- `connectionsignore`: list of connection IDs to skip when closing DMs.
 ---

 ## ✹ Usage